 Satisfactory Academic Progress (SAP)

-In order to remain eligible to receive financial aid, students must make Satisfactory Academic Progress.
-For more information on SAP and how it can affect your financial aid status, please visit the Satisfactory Academic Progress webpage.
+For detailed information on SAP and how it can affect your financial aid status, please visit the Satisfactory Academic Progress webpage.